KomalJayswal/Spring-Security/README.md

 # Spring Security

+Spring Security is a security framework that secures J2EE-based enterprise applications, by providing powerful, customizable security features like authentication and authorization.

 ## Problem Statement

 Create a fresh Spring Boot application and add Spring Security to it.
 Login to the application using default username and password.